 Whether one looks at the relative or the absolute cost of settling the plan obligations, market conditions can change quickly.
 As a result, we believe that anyone that wishes to incorporate annuities into their de-risking strategy needs to be prepared and should evaluate in advance the steps required to facilitate such a strategy as well as gauge the financial and investment strategy impact.

-The chart below illustrates the growth in the Canadian annuity market over the last few years (up to the end of 2014, based on an unofficial estimate for Q4):
+The chart below illustrates the growth in the Canadian annuity market over the last few years (up to the end of March 2015): Official volume for Q2 2015 will only be released in August.

 The Index is provided for a sample group of non-indexed retired members and is only intended to illustrate general trends.
 The actual premium can vary significantly for individual plans based on a number of factors that may include: